YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 | `type`    | string | The alarm type.
 Available values are: <ul><li><code>"ACTIONTIMER"</code></li><li><code>"ALARM"</code></li><li><code>"REMINDER"</code></li><li><code>"TIMER"</code></li></ul>  | Required |

 ### Remarks
 Stopping a ringing alarm requires informing CIC of the stoppage and getting confirmation from CIC to stop.
 So, a user pressing a button to stop the alarm is not the end of the task.
-You need to send this event to CIC and receive the [`Alerts.StopAlert`](#StopAlert) directive.
+You need to send this event message to CIC and receive the [`Alerts.StopAlert`](#StopAlert) directive message.
 This process guarantees consistency in stopping an alarm and is helpful for synchronizing alarm information between clients and CIC.
 But, to provide a seamless UX to users, you have the option to remove the alarm display or mute the alarm while waiting for the [`Alerts.StopAlert`](#StopAlert) directive from CIC.

 ### Message example
 {% raw %}